-- It is the most common drug testing method, which is also permitted for use by the Department of Transportation’s ‘testing.
+- It is the most common drug testing method, which permitted for use by the Department of Transportation’s ‘testing.

 - Instant drug tests that are available now can provide proper readable results of urine drug tests, without having to wait for days on end to get the results.

 - Collecting urine samples is easy where an individual has to urinate into a specimen cup.
-As it’s not invasive, it can be used in a number of situations that require drug testing.
+As it’s not invasive, it can use in a number of situations that require drug testing.

 - The sample is stable, which means that it does not deteriorate as easily as blood samples do.

-- The urine collection process is usually private which can make it possible for a person to tamper with the sample before submission.
-Supervision is required when there is reasonable suspicion or if the situation calls for it.
+- The urine collection process is usually private. which can make it possible for a person to tamper with the sample before submission.
+So, Supervision is required when there is reasonable suspicion or if the situation calls for it.

 - It cannot detect the severity of impairment caused by drug use or the frequency of drug use.

 - Handling and shipping of the specimen to lab can be difficult, considering the biological hazard nature of the specimen.

 When all things considered, urine testing stands as the best possible option to consider. when it comes to conducting drug tests.
 Urine tests provide a reasonable window of detection based on the drug type and frequency of use.
 Collecting samples for urine drug tests is not difficult.
 It is a non-invasive, affordable method for detecting drug use.

 It has been the longest used drug testing method.
 Which means that scientists have had so much time to refine the processes involved with making the process of urine drug tests accurate and effective.
 Innovations like the instant urine drug test cups like the ones available at Ovus Medical make the matter of detecting drug use not only cheap but also faster and more reliable, delivering results in less than 5 minutes.